Skill Demand Index

 Which roles need Attribution Modeling most:

-Marketing positions drive 60% of demand.
-Data Analysis also frequently list Attribution Modeling as a requirement.
-Skills commonly paired with Attribution Modeling include Marketing Performance Reporting.
+Data Analysis positions drive 67% of demand.
+Marketing also frequently list Attribution Modeling as a requirement.
+Skills commonly paired with Attribution Modeling include SQL and Marketing Analytics.

 Depth Level Distribution